-You should be able to get back to your normal activities a couple of months after the surgery.
-You may need to avoid driving and heavy lifting for 2-3 weeks.
-After you’ve recovered, you’ll likely be able to go back to most activities except for contact sports like karate or football.
+You should be able to get back to your regular activities a couple of months after the surgery.
+You may need to avoid driving and heavy lifting for 2 or 3 weeks.
+After you’ve recovered, you’ll probably be able to go back to most activities except for contact sports like karate or football.

-Sometimes you might have problems after an ostomy surgery.
-They may include:
+Sometimes, you might have problems after an ostomy surgery.
+They can include: